dccuchile/wefe/doc/contribute.rst

 name and an abbreviated name or acronym for the metric as class variables.

-A **template** is a tuple that defines the cardinality of the tagret and attribute sets of a query that can be accepted by the metric.
+A **template** is a tuple that defines the cardinality of the target and attribute sets of a query that can be accepted by the metric.
 It can take integer values, which require that the target or attribute sets have that cardinality or ‘n’ in case the metric can operate with 1 or